 Distance Learning is an integral part of Laidlaw's academic delivery.
-Six of Laidlaw's degree level qualifications, Diploma in Christian Studies (Christian Leadership (DipCS(CL)), Diploma in Christian Studies (Intercultural Studies (DipCS (IS)), Diploma in Christian Studies (Theological Studies (DipCS(TS)), the Bachelor of Theology (BTh), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh) are available by distance learning.
+Six of Laidlaw's degree level qualifications, Diploma in Christian Studies (Christian Leadership (DipCS(CL)), Diploma in Christian Studies (Intercultural Studies (DipCS (IS)), Diploma in Christian Studies (Theological Studies (DipCS(TS)), the Bachelor of Theology (BTh), the Bachelor of Theology(Honours) (BTh(Hons)), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh), the Postgraduate Certificate in Theology (MTh) are available by distance learning.

-R351.830 Postgraduate Research and Writing is available by distance learning.
+R351.830 Postgraduate Research and Writing is available by distance learning and all other PG courses can be completed without being physically present on campus, although most courses require videoconferencing.